Boston Red Sox: Tampa Bay Rays

+Media

 Radio and television

 The flagship radio station of the Red Sox is WEEI-FM 93.7.
 Joe Castiglione has broadcast Red Sox games since 1983 (initially assisting Ken Coleman) and has been the lead play-by-play announcer since 1993.
 Tim Neverett worked with him from 2016 through 2018, but in 2019, WEEI opted for a more conversational format with a variety of commentators (see the above link) alongside Castiglione.
 Former Red Sox player Lou Merloni has provided color commentary since 2013.
 Castiglione's predecessors include Curt Gowdy and Ned Martin.
 He has also worked with play-by-play veterans Bob Starr and Jerry Trupiano.
 Many stations throughout New England and beyond carry the broadcasts.
+On August 26, 2024, Rylee Pay and Emma Tiedemann became the first pair of women to call a Red Sox game.